 We also deliver data from the SHP Vaud 2013 and the LIVES Cohort 2013 (see 1.5).
 When combining these samples with the main SHP data, or when using a subsample of the SHP data, the weights should be adjusted.
-For more information on how to calculate these weights, see the document "Some remarks on the use of weights under weighting here: https://forscenter.ch/projects/swiss-household-panel/documentation/ the start of the SHP_II in 2004, and this year).
-The longitudinal weights for the SHP_II have changed name once (this year).
+For more information on how to calculate these weights, see the document "Some remarks on the use of weights under weighting here: https://forscenter.ch/projects/swiss-household-panel/documentation/

 Table 4.5 gives a list of the names of all the weight variables as they appear in the data sets until wave 15.
 Table 4.6 shows the variables as they are named from wave 16 onward.
 Furthermore, it describes their primary use.
-For longitudinal analyses based on the SHP_I sample, please note that the longitudinal weights have changed name twice (at
+For longitudinal analyses based on the SHP\I sample, please note that the longitudinal weights have changed name twice (at the start of the SHP\II in 2004, and in 2014).
+The longitudinal weights for the SHP\II have changed name once (in 2014).